-The appellant must pay the $500 docket fee, plus $5.00 processing fee, to the district court clerk when the Notice of Appeal is filed.
+The appellant must pay the $500 docket fee, plus $5.00 processing fee, to the clerk of the district court when the Notice of Appeal is filed.

-statement explaining the merit of the appeal, and (3) a completed
+(see Motions), a statement explaining the merit of the appeal, and

 If the appeal is dismissed or denied, the docket fee will not be refunded to appellant.